-Fifforts should be made to ensure that Students with Disabilities (SWD) are given the same opportunities to enroll in all career-technical programs as their non-disabled peers.
-The numbers of students with Individual Education Programs (IEPs) were provided by the teachers and improved during FY2011, but remain somewhat below the expected numbers.
+- Fiforts should be made to ensure that Students with Disabilities (SWD) are given the same opportunities to enroll in all career-technical programs as their non-disabled peers.
+The percentage of students with Individual Education Programs (IEPs) were provided by the teachers and decreased from 6.5% to 6.0% during FY2013, and remains somewhat below the expected numbers.
 Such enrollment figures should be tracked by OCSS administration to ensure both accuracy and fairness.
-An additional measure that may improve services to SWD is for guidance counselors and intervention specialists to routinely counsel such students regarding the available career-technical programs.
+An additional measure that may improve services to SWD is for guidance counselors and intervention specialists to routinely counsel such students regarding the available career-technical programs. - ➤ Use the FY2013 performance review results and data to prioritize improvement initiatives and planning at the program and district levels. - ➤ Collect appropriate data and documentation for the annual program performance review through FY2014. - Continue to use available Ohio Career-Technical Competency Assessments (OCTCA- now available as Webxams) tests or provide industry-based credentialing examinations, whenever possible, to measure occupational competency gains of all students in job training programs in order to assess the

-- ➤ Use the FY2011 performance review results and data to prioritize improvement initiatives and planning at the program and district levels. - ➤ Collect appropriate data and documentation for the annual program performance review through FY2012. - ➤ Continue to use available Ohio Career-Technical Competency Assessments (OCTCA- now available as Webxams) tests or provide industry-based credentialing examinations, whenever possible, to measure occupational competency gains of all students in job training programs in order to assess the overall effectiveness of individual programs and identify opportunities for improvement in curriculum and instruction. - ➤ Continue to use WorkKeys tests to assess all career-technical students' academic achievement levels relative to industry standards.
+- overall effectiveness of individual programs and identify opportunities for improvement in curriculum and instruction. - ➤ Continue to use WorkKeys tests to assess all career-technical students' academic achievement levels relative to industry standards.
 Use the results to make adjustments to curriculum and program content emphasis.
-The practice of testing each quarter or each time new students are enrolled has worked well and should be continued. - ➤ Continue the recently initiated practice of providing National Career Readiness Certificates for students who qualify, based on WorkKeys test scores.
+The practice of testing each quarter or each time new students are enrolled has worked well and should be continued. - ➤ Continue the practice of providing National Career Readiness Certificates for students who qualify, based on WorkKeys test scores.
 Follow up to insure that teachers, school administrators, or guidance counselors are sharing test results and certificate results with students taking WorkKeys tests.